marcua/ayb/README.md

 * Increase discoverability with a web frontend
   * [ ] Provide a web interface analogous to the command line interface.
 Much like GitHub/Gitea/Forgejo make git more approachable, you shouldn't have to pay a command line knowledge tax in order to create, share, and query an `ayb` database.
   * [ ] Explore people's public datasets.
 Beyond simplifying the command line, platforms like GitHub also make it easier to find a user's publicly shared repositories, follow along in their work, and fork a copy for your own exploration.
 That same experience should be possible for `ayb`-hosted databases.

+## FAQ
+* When should I use ayb? when would I be better served by datasette?
+What about datasette?
+* When shouldn't I use ayb?
+* How should I package ayb with a jupyter notebook?
+* What's with the name?
+Thank you for asking.
+[I hope the answer elicits some nostalgia](https://www.youtube.com/watch?v=qItugh-fFgg)!
+Shout out to Meelap Shah and Eugene Wu for convincing me to not call this project `stacks`, to Andrew Lange-Abramowitz for making the connection to the storied meme, and to Meredith Blumenstock for listening to me fret over it all.

 ## Contributing
 (This section is inspired by the [LiteFS project](https://github.com/superfly/litefs#contributing), and is just one of the many things to love about that project.)